 1. Don’t ask why you are the way you are or things are as they are.
 This is an endless query that does not motivate change.
 Instead, ask what you will do differently.
 Set concrete, measurable goals and then move forward.

 2. Expect to slip sometimes because old habits die hard.
 When stress comes, we are more likely to revert to our old patterns of behavior than to keep forging ahead with our new resolutions.
 So expect to slip up, and when you do, forgive yourself and start over.
 Don’t rationalize that since you ate that first cookie that broke your diet, you should eat 10.
 Stop!
 Don’t overdramatize a slip up.
-Instead, dust yourself off and continue with your new healthy living.2014 N
+Instead, dust yourself off and continue with your new healthy living.

 3. Find your motivation.
 What keeps you in the game?
 Do you prefer small goals that give you a sense of accomplishment after each is done or a gigantic goal that keeps you striving till you succeed?
 Regardless of what motivates you, the main thing is that you are motivated.
 So design your own method of motivation.